-- Continue to work with U.S. and international colleagues to investigate alternative drilling fluids Ongoing. - Provide proper Personal Protective Equipment (PPE) for drill system deployments and operator safety - Ongoing.
+- 1. Continue to work with U.S. and international colleagues and with Battelle to investigate alternative drilling fluids Ongoing. - 2.
+Provide proper Personal Protective Equipment (PPE) for drill system deployments and operator safety Ongoing.

-6.0 RESPONSES TO TECHNOLOGY PRIORITIES FROM THE LONG RANGE SCIENCE PLAN 2022-2032
+6.0 RESPONSES TO TECHNOLOGY PRIORITIES FROM THE LONG RANGE SCIENCE PLAN 2023-2033

-IDP notes the following guiding principles for development of drilling technology expressed in the U.S. Ice Drilling Program Long Range Science Plan 2022-2032:
+IDP notes the following guiding principles for development of drilling technology expressed in the U.S. Ice Drilling Program Long Range Science Plan 2023-2033:

-- Designs require that the supporting logistical needs do not impede execution of the science. - While developing the science requirements, logistical issues such as weight, size, costs, and time for development, must be clearly defined and transparent at the initial stage of planning.
-Scientists and engineers working together through IDP must assess the impact of changes as they arise during the engineering design and fabrication process. - Drills, major drilling subsystems, and accompanying technology must be developed with consideration of potential use in future projects.
-The drills and technology must be versatile and well documented so that they can be used, maintained, and repaired by other engineers. - Major drilling systems (e.g., sondes, winches, control and other major electronics systems) should be fungible to the maximum extent possible.
-Major component interchangeability and logistical agility should be essential deliverables for all new drilling technology projects. - Engineering design teams must include individuals with field experience using appropriate ice drilling technology and/or other relevant field experience. - Heavy traversing capability is urgently needed to improve access to many scientifically important regions of the Antarctic and Greenland Ice Sheets.
+- Designs require that the supporting logistical needs do not impede execution of the science. - While developing the science requirements, logistical issues such as weight, size, costs, and time for development must be defined and transparent at the initial stages.
+Scientists and engineers working together through IDP must assess the impact of changes as they arise during the development process. - Drills, major drilling subsystems, and accompanying technology must be developed with consideration of potential use in future projects.
+The drills and technology must be versatile and well documented so that they can be used, maintained, and repaired by other engineers. - Major drilling systems (e.g., sondes, winches, controls and other major electronics systems) should be fungible to the maximum extent possible.
+Major component interchangeability and logistical agility should be essential deliverables for all new drilling technology projects. - Engineering design teams must include individuals with field experience using appropriate ice drilling technology and/or other relevant field experience. - Increased medium and heavy scientific traversing infrastructure are urgently needed to improve access to many scientifically important regions of the Antarctic and Greenland Ice Sheets.

-These principles have been and are being adhered to during IDP's development and maintenance/upgrade projects - most recently in the modification and upgrade of the Winkie 1 Drill system, building of the Winkie 2 Drill system, fabrication of the Foro 3000 Drill, design of the 700 Drill and in iterations between IDP and community scientists in establishing new or updated Science Requirements for a variety of systems.
+These principles have been and are being adhered to during IDP's development and maintenance/upgrade projects - most recently in the modification and upgrade of the Winkie 1 Drill system, building of the Winkie 2 Drill system, fabrication of the Foro 3000 Drill, design and fabrication of the 700 Drill and in iterations between IDP and community scientists in establishing new or updated Science Requirements for a variety of systems.
 IDP also works closely with both the Arctic and Antarctic logistics providers to ensure that ease in transport of IDP equipment and logistical support of IDP projects is achievable.
 Through IDP's collaboration with the science community and IDP's Science Advisory Board, IDP ensures that the drilling systems and technologies it develops will directly support the priorities outlined by the NSF and by the community.
 IDP has on staff several project managers, engineers and field support personnel with extensive field experience.
-This allows for the pursuit of practical and polarready designs and equipment.
+This allows for the pursuit of practical and polar-ready designs and equipment.

-Recommended technology investments in the U.S. Ice Drilling Program Long Range Science Plan 2022-2033
+Recommended technology investments in the U.S. Ice Drilling Program Long Range Science Plan 2023-2033 the Long Range Science Plan, however, NSF ultimately determines the timelines for such investments.
+IDP's annual scope of work and schedule are influenced by several factors, including:

 The IDP Science Advisory Board and the broader polar science community have identified high-priority investments in drilling technology that are needed to achieve the science goals planned for the next decade (see pages 4-5).
-IDP works to plan its investments in technology within the time frames listed in the Long Range Science Plan, however, NSF ultimately determines the timelines for such investments.
-IDP's annual scope of work and schedule are influenced by several factors, including:
+IDP works to plan its investments in technology within the time frames listed in